The Sport Management Advisory Board

 Chief Executive Officer

-In 2013, he founded Circle TPR, a national entertainment production company in Las Vegas, Nevada, where he currently serves as the chief executive officer.
+In 2013, he founded Circle TPR, a leading guest experience production agency in Las Vegas, Nevada, where he currently serves as the chief executive officer.
 His career has included the founding of a Las Vegas-based company called Performance Plus.
 After Performance Plus was sold to Heritage Communications, Garrity served as a division president for their western offices for eight years.
 Garrity left Heritage to become a partner at Lincoln Studios, which saw success leading the formation of the third largest marketing and communications agency MC2.

-Garrity has served as a board member on several non-profits over the years and currently serves as an advisory board member for the Department of Sport Management in the David B. Falk College of Sport and Human Dynamics at Syracuse University.
+Garrity has served as a board member on several non-profits in his career and currently serves as an advisory board member for the Department of Sport Management in the David B. Falk College of Sport and Human Dynamics at Syracuse University.

 President & CEO